digiscot/digiscot-website/_posts/2016-07-11-digitalchampioninterview.md

 <strong>- Are you signed up to the Digital Champions’ Network and if so, have you completed any online courses?</strong>

-Yes, I’ve completed <strong>six</strong> courses so far.
+Yes, I’ve completed six courses so far.
 From ‘How to use the internet to develop your professional profile’ to ‘Digital fun; using the internet to help people love later life’.

 <strong>- How did these prove useful for you and your service users?</strong>